Demi Lardner

-Demi Lardner is an Australian comedian and twitch streamer.
+Demi Lardner is an Australian comedian and Twitch streamer.
 In 2013, she won Raw Comedy in Melbourne and went on to win So You Think You're Funny? in Edinburgh for her comedy set.
 She is a winner of three Melbourne International Comedy Festival awards and a Sydney Comedy Festival Director's Choice award.
 She regularly streams on Twitch, and co-hosts the podcast bigsofttitty.png with her husband Tom Walker.
+She changed her middle name from Rose to Pizza because her grandmother, named Rose, was "a real cunt."

 Early life

 Lardner grew up in Adelaide, South Australia.